core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the pairwise mode are discussed in {{ssec-sec-objectives}}.

 The pairwise mode takes advantage of an existing Security Context for the group mode to establish a Security Context shared exclusively with any other member.
 In order to use the pairwise mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme.
 This can be, for example, signature using ECDSA, and encryption using AES-CCM with a key derived with ECDH.
+For encryption and decryption operations, the AEAD algorithm {{RFC8613}} from the Common Context is used.

 The pairwise mode does not support the use of additional entities acting as verifiers of source authentication and integrity of group messages, such as intermediary gateways (see {{group-manager}}).

-The pairwise mode MAY be supported.
 An endpoint implementing only a silent server does not support the pairwise mode.

 If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance for responses after the first block-wise request, which possibly targets all servers in the group and includes the CoAP Block2 option (see Section 3.7 of {{I-D.ietf-core-groupcomm-bis}}).
 This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected with the group mode.